Nordson Corporation: Acquisitions

 In November 2022, it was announced Nordson Corporation had completed the acquisition of the Minneapolis, Minnesota-headquartered developer and manufacturer of high-precision 3D optical sensing technology, CyberOptics Corporation.

 In August 2023, Nordson completed the acquisition of ARAG Group of Italy for €960 million in an all-cash deal.

-Recognition

-In 2008, Nordson's assembly facility in Swainsboro, Georgia (with a staff of 67 employees) was the subject of a "Best Plants" profile by IndustryWeek magazine.

-Nordson EFD won the 2010 SMT Vision Award for its UltimusTM V High-precision Dispenser.

-Nordson ASYMTEK received an Intel Corporation’s Preferred Quality Supplier (PQS) award in 2009.

-In 2012, it received a Northeast Ohio Success Award from Inside Business magazine.

 Corporate structure and company culture

 Nordson Corporation is headquartered in Westlake, Ohio, U.S., with its Global Headquarters located at 28601 Clemens Road, Westlake, Ohio 44145-4551.
 The company operates globally and comprises nine distinct divisions, each serving unique industry sectors: